The Queen's Reading Room: History

 The charity also commissioned a neuroscientific‑mixed methods study to investigate the effects of reading fiction on wellbeing, brain health, mental health, concentration, and social connection.
 The study included quantitative, qualitative, and neuroscientific components: brain scans, skin conductance, galvanic skin response tests, and a survey.
 Among its main findings were that reading fiction for just 5 minutes was found to reduce stress by nearly 20%, the same short reading period improved concentration by about 11%, and reading earlier in the day helped people feel more connected to others and more ready to face daily challenges.
 The study was first publicly presented at a reception at Clarence House on 26 March 2024.
 In 2025, it was reported that The Queen's Reading Room had entered into a partnership with the British Neuroscience Association (BNA) to highlight and deepen research on how reading affects brain health.
+By 2025, the charity has also donated over 2,300 books to 11 grassroots locations, including 1,400 to inpatients at Chelsea and Westminster Hospital, and supports reading groups in St Mungo's homeless shelters and domestic violence refuges.

 The charity announced a podcast series which launched on 7 January 2024.
 In that podcast, authors, actors, and literary figures were invited to share their favourite books or reflections on reading.
 Guests included Sir Ian Rankin and later appearances were made by Dame Joanna Lumley, Ann Patchett, David Baddiel, among others.
 The podcast was positioned as a complement to the Reading Room's online book club and festival presence.
 By the end of 2024, three seasons of the podcast had been released.

 On 26 March 2025, a reception at Clarence House was held to mark the launch of The Queen's Reading Room Medal, intended to honour individuals who champion reading, books, and storytelling in their local communities.
 Camilla described it as part of the Reading Room's mission: "Making life better is the ultimate aim of my Reading Room".
-Nominations for the medal are open from 1 April 2025 through December.
-The judging panel includes figures across the publishing and literacy world.
-The first award is expected to be given in March 2026.
+Nominations for the medal were open from April through December 2025.
+The judging panel included figures across the publishing and literacy world.
+The first awards were given in March 2026.

+Starting in 2025, the organisation began partnering with the homelessness charity St Mungo's, offering a shared programme to encourage reading for individuals recovering from homelessness.
+In January 2026, the Bentley Foundation announced that the Queen's Reading Room had become their first strategic partner – coinciding with the UK's National Year of Reading.